 Immaculate Conception, Blanchardville-Saturdays : 3:30-3:45

 St. Joseph, Argyle, Tuesday : 3:30-3:45 (unless there is no 4pm Mass)

 Also available anytime upon request Just call 967-2344

-Baptism: Please call Father Paul to set a date.
+Baptism: Please call Father Michael to set a date.

 Marriage: Requests need to be made 6 months prior to wedding

-Anointing of the sick: Call Father Paul anytime
+Anointing of the sick: Call Father Michael anytime

 Confirmation: Call us for class times